-Yosenick’s recent operatic stage credits include Pontio Pilato in Wagner's rarely performed Das Liebesverbot (performed in English as "Forbidden Love"), Pedro in the world premiere of Omar Najmi's En la ardiente oscuridad, Autumn in Purcell’s The Fairy Queen with Haymarket Opera, the title role of Mozart's Lucio Silla, Prince Populescu in Emmerich Kalman's Countess Maritza, Tyrian Prince #2 in Lully's Cadmus et Hermione with the Amherst Early Music Festival, the title role of Zemlinksy’s Der Zwerg.
+Yosenick’s recent operatic stage credits include Pontio Pilato in Wagner's rarely performed Das Liebesverbot (performed in English as "Forbidden Love"), Pedro in the world premiere of Omar Najmi's En la ardiente oscuridad, Autumn in Purcell’s The Fairy Queen with Haymarket Opera, the title role of Mozart's Lucio Silla, Prince Populescu in Emmerich Kalman's Countess Maritza, Tyrian Prince #2 in Lully's Cadmus et Hermione with the Amherst Early Music Festival, and the title role of Zemlinksy’s Der Zwerg.

-As an ensemble singer Yosenick has participated in numerous innovative projects with such groups as the Boston Camerata, the Choir of Men and Boys at Saint Paul Parish in Cambridge, and Triad: Boston's Choral Collective.
-In recent years Yosenick has been a part of several notable producitons including Arthur Honegger’s Jeanne d’Arc au bucher with Odyssey Opera, the American premieres of Thomas Morse’s Frau Schindler (USC Thornton Opera) and Joseph Vella’s Hyland Mass (New York Choral Society), and the east coast premiere of James MacMillan’s St. Luke Passion (NYCS).
+As an ensemble singer, Yosenick has participated in numerous innovative projects with such groups as the Boston Camerata, the Choir of Men and Boys at Saint Paul Parish Harvard Square, Nightingale Vocal Ensemble, and Triad: Boston's Choral Collective.
+In recent years Yosenick has been a part of several notable productions including Arthur Honegger’s Jeanne d’Arc au bucher with Odyssey Opera, the American premieres of Thomas Morse’s Frau Schindler (USC Thornton Opera) and Joseph Vella’s Hyland Mass (New York Choral Society), and the east coast premiere of James MacMillan’s St. Luke Passion (NYCS).

 Yosenick holds a Master of Music in Historical Performance from the Longy School of Music of Bard College and a Bachelor of Music in Vocal Arts from the University of Southern California's Thornton School of Music.
 He is also an avid chess player with a peak United States Chess Federation rating of 1950.